Fisher King: Fisher King's injury

-Christianized forms
+Christianised forms

-Most of the Grail romances do not differ much from Parzival and Perceval.
-That being said, there are two interesting exceptions to this case.
-The two pieces that hold particularly stronger Christian themed deviations than prior works are the Queste del Saint Graal and the Sone de Nausay.
-The Queste del Saint Graal is heavily Christianized not only in terms of the tone but also the characters and significant objects.
+Most of the Grail romances do not differ much from Perceval.
+The two pieces that hold particularly stronger Christian themes than prior works are the influential Vulgate and Post-Vulgate versions of the Queste del Saint Graal (featured in Malory's compilation) and the Sone de Nausay.
+The Queste del Saint Graal is heavily Christian not only in terms of the tone but also the characters and significant objects.
 The Grail maidens become angels, there is a constant relationship between the knights and religious symbolism; most importantly, the Fisher King is replicated as a priest-like figure.
 In the case of Sone de Nausay, Bron (the Fisher King) is part of a tale in which the story makes a constant correlation between the Gospel narrative and the history of the Grail.

 Bleeding lance

-The bleeding lance has taken numerous forms throughout the Arthurian literature chronology.
-In the earlier appearances of the lance, it is not represented as a Christian symbol, but morphs into one over time.
-In Perceval and Parzival, the lance is described as having "barbaric properties" which are difficult to associate with Christian influence.
+The bleeding lance has taken numerous forms throughout the Arthurian literature.
+In the earlier appearances of the lance, it is not represented as a Christian symbol, but transforms into one over time.
+In its early appearances in Perceval and Parzival, the lance is described as having "barbaric properties" which are difficult to associate with Christian influence.
 Chrétien describes his lance with "marvelous destructive powers", which holds a closer connection to the malignant weapons of Celtic origin.
-In Chrétien's Perceval, the lance takes on a dark and almost evil persona and also seems to overshadow the Grail, which, were this a Christian story, would be rather odd.
+In Chrétien's Perceval, the lance is a dark and almost evil motif and also seems to overshadow the Grail, which, were this a Christian story, would be rather odd.
 Wolfram's tale also treated the lance in a similar dark manner.
 In Parzival, the lance is "poisonous" which contrasts sharply with the general trend of healing Christian themes.
 This lance is plunged into the Fisher King's wound at different times to continue his pain, as punishment for having sought forbidden love.
 This lance is considered significant because it is most often associated directly with the wound of the Fisher King, which is demonstrated both in Chrétien's and Eschenbach's versions of the tale.

 The more recent writings have the lance presented in the Fisher King's castle with Christian theology.
 More specifically, it is supposed to be the lance that pierced Jesus Christ while on the cross.
 This is seen in Malory's Le Morte d'Arthur.
 In Malory's version, the Fisher King is healed with the blood from the lance, signifying it as a good, holy, Christian object.
-In Corbenic we see the procession at the Fisher King's feast, featuring heavily on the Holy Grail, which is a strong Christian artifact.
-It can be extrapolated that in the same procession, the accompanying lance is the lance that pierced Jesus Christ.
+The procession at the Fisher King's feast at Corbenic features heavily on the Holy Grail and the accompanying lance is the lance that pierced Jesus.